-Trevor and Betsy look at Alice Munro's "Jakarta," from The Love of a Good Woman.
+Trevor and Betsy look at Alice Munro's "Runaway," the title story of her 2004 collection.

 Trevor looks at Alfred Hayes's 1968 novel The End of Me, recently released by NYRB Classics.

 NYRB Classics recently published a new translation of Graciliano Ramos's second novel, São Bernardo, a captivating look at an insecure man trying to hold onto his power.